JoePShoulak/kitt_arduino/structure.md

 ### Voice Visualizer

 The object on the main screen that animates when audio plays.
 Currently filled with dummy animation, but later to be updated by real sensor data.
+It is implemented in the `KITTUI` library.